bretwalker/gtfs-realtime-display/README.md

 Google Transit Feed Specificiation viewer

-This is a super-simple that will show the contents of Protocol Buffer file that follows the GTFS-realtime Protocol Buffer standard.
+This is a super-simple script that will show the contents of Protocol Buffer file that follows the GTFS-realtime Protocol Buffer standard.

 **Usage**
 >    python display.py --file FeedFile.pb